ep1cac/ep1cac.github.io/content/posts/flag_shop.md

 Enter 1 to buy one
 ```

-We are asked to buy a flag, presumably the 1337 flags, so let's get started.
+We are asked to buy a flag, presumably the 1337 flag, so let's get started.

 #### Code Review